 - PhD in computer science or a relevant discipline

-- High-quality algorithmic research in machine learning as evidenced by research publications in leading conferences and journals, commensurate with opportunity
+- A track record of high-quality algorithmic research in machine learning as evidenced by research publications in leading conferences and journals, commensurate with opportunity

-- Ability to perform independent research in machine learning for optimisation and recommendation systems;
+- Demonstrated ability to perform independent research in machine learning for optimisation and recommendation systems

 - Capacity to communicate research concepts to technical and non-technical audiences